USDA Construction Loan to Buy Land | Requirements 2025

 Your lender will also look for 12 to 24 months of clean, unblemished credit history, no gaps in your household income, no mortgage forbearance, and no late or missing rent payments.

-“Basically, you want to have the cleanest credit, income, and debt-to-income ratio possible to get this loan,” suggests Brandon Mushlin with BuildBuyRefi.com.
+“Basically, when qualifying for USDA loan loans, you want to have the cleanest credit, income, and debt-to-income ratio possible to get this loan,” suggests Brandon Mushlin with BuildBuyRefi.com.

 Property requirements